vibbits/training-material/topics/qbase-plus/PrimerDesign.md

 ### In silico PCR in the UCSC Browser

 We will proceed using the third primer pair Primer-BLAST suggests.
 You can visualize the PCR product (and additional annotation) in the UCSC Genome Browser using [UCSC's In Silico PCR tool](http://genome.ucsc.edu/cgi-bin/hgPcr).
 Select the most recent version of the human genome and paste the sequences of forward and reverse primers in their respective boxes.
-Click <b>submit</b>
+Click **submit**
 Normally, this returns the location and the sequence of the PCR product but our primer pair doesn't return a match.
 When you think about this was to be expected since we are working with exon-exon junction spanning primers that are not able to match the genome sequence.
 So checking SNPs is not so straight-forward in the case of exon-exon junction spanning primers.
 We will repeat the primer search now searching for intron-spanning primers to show you how to use the in silico PCR tool.
 Taking into account the fact that the results for the exon-exon junction spanning primers were so messy we will make the search more stringent this time: